garyjiang1/nft_marketplace/README.md

 `npx hardhat node`

-### 4. Connect development blockchain accounts to Metamask
+### 4. Connect Development Blockchain Accounts to MetaMask

-- Copy private key of the addresses and import to Metamask
+1. **Copy the private key** of the addresses you want to import into MetaMask.
-- Connect your metamask to hardhat blockchain, network 127.0.0.1:8545.
+2. **Connect your MetaMask to the Hardhat blockchain** by selecting the network at 127.0.0.1:8545.

-- If you have not added hardhat to the list of networks on your metamask, open up a browser, click the fox icon, then click the top center dropdown button that lists all the available networks then click add networks.
-A form should pop up.
-For the "Network Name" field enter "Hardhat".
-For the "New RPC URL" field enter "http://127.0.0.1:8545".
-For the chain ID enter "31337".
-Then click save.
+#### If you haven't added the Hardhat network to your MetaMask:

+1. Open your preferred web browser and click on the MetaMask icon.
+2. Click on the top-center dropdown button to display the list of available networks.
+3. Click on "Add Network" at the bottom of the list to open the "Add Network" form.
+4. Fill in the form with the following details:
+   - Network Name: Enter "Hardhat".
+   - New RPC URL: Enter "http://127.0.0.1:8545".
+   - Chain ID: Enter "31337".
+5. Click on the "Save" button to add the Hardhat network to your MetaMask.

 ### 5. Migrate Smart Contracts